AnqiChenCAQ/Machine-Learning-Projects/README.md

 4. Poker Hand Prediction:
 Predict the Poker Hand of 5 cards drawn from a standard deck of 52 with K-means clustering.

+5. Buying Behavior
+Analyze and display the variation in different types of customers a wholesale distributor interacts with hierarchical clustering.